artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **EAD** <origination> <name>

-**Notes** When entering the description manually, the Creator field is found within the Dates of creation area.
+**Notes** When entering the description manually, the Creator field is found within the Dates of creation area, labeled as "Actor name."

 :ref:`Back to the top <rad-template>`